Michael Fortier: Business career

 Before entering the Cabinet, Fortier was a partner at Ogilvy Renault, a leading Montreal law firm.
 One of his colleagues was Brian Mulroney.
 He specialized in securities, mergers and acquisitions.
 From 1992 to 1996, he managed Ogilvy Renault’s office in London, England.

 In 1999, he became the Managing Director and Senior Advisor (Eastern Canada) at Crédit Suisse First Boston.
 In 2004, Fortier became Corporate Financing Director (Quebec) for TD Securities.
 Two days after his appointment to Cabinet Montreal Gazette columnist Ian McDonald claimed that Fortier "was easily making $1 million a year running the Montreal office of TD Securities."

-Fortier is currently Vice Chairman of RBC Capital Markets.
+Fortier is Vice Chairman of RBC Capital Markets.

 Political career

 Early career

 Fortier ran in the 1998 Progressive Conservative leadership election but came in last with 4% of the vote.
 Fortier was a Progressive Conservative candidate in the Montreal-area riding of Laval West during the 2000 federal election placing fourth.
 In 2003, he was co-chair of Harper's campaign to lead the new Conservative Party.

 Fortier and veteran MP John Reynolds were the co-chairs of the Conservative campaign in the 2006 election.